-4.2.1 No-go alternative
+4.2.1 NO-GO ALTERNATIVE

-Should exploration activities on EPL 7436 not proceed, the anticipated environmental impacts from exploration activities would not occur, however, the social and economic benefits associated with the project would also not be realised.
+Should exploration activities within EPL 7278 not take place, the anticipated environmental impacts from exploration activities would not occur, however, the social and economic benefits associated with the project would also not be realised.

-There would not be an opportunity to define resources in the project area, a missed opportunity for geological mapping and data collection that if found to be viable for mining could benefit the Namibian economy.
+There would not be an opportunity to define resources in the project area, a missed opportunity for geological mapping and data collection, that if found to be viable for mining could benefit the Namibian economy.

-4.3 Proposed exploration activities
+4.3 PROPOSED EXPLORATION ACTIVITIES

-Exploration activities on EPL 7436 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, drilling and core sampling.
+Exploration activities on EPL 7278 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, drilling and core sampling.
 Some vegetation may be cleared to allow access tracks and working areas to be created and for the installation and development of exploration drill holes.

-Existing tracks will be used as far as reasonably practical; in the event that new tracks are required they will be developed by hand.
+Existing tracks will be used as far as reasonably practical; in the event that new tracks are required, they will be developed by hand.
 Vegetation clearance may be required for drill access tracks, drill pads and for a driller's camp if required.